 - Out of Band Authentication (OOB): OOB involves both phone and SMS validation.
 In phone validation, Online Banking presents the user a code before the transaction is allowed to execute.
 The user selects a phone number (already in our system) and the user then receives an automated phone call.
 The user enters in the code using their touch tone keypad.
 Online Banking validates the code, if successful the transaction is allowed to execute.
 With SMS validation, Online Banking texts a code via SMS to a mobile device number (already in our system).
 The user then enters the code into Online Banking for validation.

-Again, the credit union is committed to providing the safest possible environment for our Members – whether in service center, Online, or over the phone.
+Again, the credit union is committed to providing the safest possible environment for our members – whether in branch, online, or over the phone.
 While we apologize in advance for any inconvenience these measures might cause, we hope you agree it's in our mutual best interest to take all reasonable steps to protect you, your information, and your accounts.